Government and Public Services

 The sector is looking for talented graduates who can become senior managers that will shape the future of policy and management in government at the highest level.

-All potential applicants for the Civil Service should be familiar with Civil Service Code, a short document which introduces the core principles that provide the foundations for the civil service culture: Honesty; Impartiality; Integrity and Objectivity.
+All potential applicants for the Civil Service should be familiar with the Civil Service Code, a short document which introduces the core principles that provide the foundations for the civil service culture: Honesty; Impartiality; Integrity and Objectivity.

 Skills needed